 The A12 Chelmsford (junction 19) to A120 (junction 25) is part of the strategic road network and supports national and regional economy by connecting Felixstowe and Harwich ports to London.
-It links the towns of Chelmsford, Witham, Marks Tey and Colchester between junctions 19 and 25.
+It links the towns of Chelmsford, Witham, Marks Tey and Colchester.

 This road struggles to cope with existing peak traffic demands, resulting in delays and reduced speeds.
 With few available diversions, incidents and accidents result in disruption over a wide area.